okTurtles/okturtles.org/src/content/jobs/designer.md

 ### UI/UX Designer

+The world is complicated, and Wikipedia is not up to the task of handling that complexity.

 okTurtles is looking for a highly-skilled professional designer to work with us on a new project to decentralize control of information online.

 If that sounds interesting and you have the design chops we're looking for, please follow the instructions below to apply: